Stringkiller’s Guitar Galleries - Paul Reed Smith SE Soapbar

 Less positive notation

 The nut is made out of something like black graphite and is well placed and set up.
+Maybe it would be an idea to smooth the rough edges?

 The strap holders did not stay in and had to be superglued.
 This happens on many guitars.